-Environment as a recognized competence at Airbus Group
+Environment as a Recognised Competence at Airbus Group

 The management of competences is essential to the continuous improvement of the environmental performance, and the Environment Faculty, part of the Corporate Governance Academy, is developing an improved competences and job catalogue.
-It provides a referential index of environmental competences, and will allow customized proficiency requirements based on the position of employees within the organization.
+It provides a referential index of environmental competences, and will allow customised proficiency requirements based on the position of employees within the organisation.